ColinGJohnson/TopDownCS/README.md

 # TopDownCS
 A top-down 2D version of Counter Strike: Global Offensive.
-<br>Go figure.
+Created using the LibGDX java game library.